lann/wasm-wave/README.md

 - Any number of result values may be encoded as a parenthesized sequence of comma-separated result entries.
 Each result entry consists of a label (for named results) or zero-based index number, a colon, and the result value.
 Result entry ordering must match the function definition.
 - Zero result values are encoded as `()` or omitted entirely.
-- A single result value may be encoded as the "bare" result value itself.
+- A single result value may be encoded as the "flat" result value itself.

 ```clike
 -> ()